 For a victim, the usual method of getting medical reimbursement is through the liability dog insurance - or for North America, through the dog owner's home insurance policy (if they have one).

 Most homeowner's insurance policies in the USA provide $100,000 to $300,000 in liability coverage, but in Europe the amount of the distinct liability dog insurance is typically much higher (rather 2 million Pound or Euro!), because there in many nations the forgone lifetime earnings of the victim are the basis for the claim (eg in Germany).

-unless the landlord or property owner can be held liable, which in the USA somewhat automatically is the case if the landlord or property owner has ever received a written letter of concern from any individual!
+If the dog owner is renting and doesn't have a homeowner's liability insurance (in the USA), or doesn't have a distinct dog liability insurance (in Europe), then the victim is usually out of luck(!) - unless the landlord or property owner can be held liable, which in the USA somewhat automatically is the case if the landlord or property owner has ever received a written letter of concern from any individual!

 Meaning: If you as home owner (of the home in which you live or of a house that you rent out) ever get an inconspicuous letter that someone is concerned about your dog, be wary:

 Dog owners that did not put up 'dangerous dog' signs on their property in many states/nations have successfully been sued when their dog injured someone on their property!